-This metabolite has a history of assistance in people that have some cardiovascular disorders.
+This metabolite has a history of assisting people with cardiovascular disorders.
 The safety and effectiveness of its use are shown well under the watch of doctors.

-CQ10 is found in all cells in the mitochondria and it plays a role in the oxidative production of energy.
+CQ10 is found in all cells in the mitochondria and plays a role in oxidative energy production.
 It is also reported to play a role as an antioxidant also.

-We use creatine nutritionally to increase the levels of creatine in the body within our muscle tissues.
-We find creatine in our food and we make it in the body. this is mostly in foods like animal products.
+We use creatine nutritionally to increase the creatine levels in the body within our muscle tissues.
+We find creatine in our food and we make it in the body.
+This is mostly in foods like animal products.

 Creatinine is a waste product that occurs from the use of creatine.

 We make creatine from the 3 amino acids known as glycine, arginine, and methionine.
-Normal requirements are about 2 grams every day for people that are not athletes.
+Normal requirements are about 2 grams daily for people that are not athletes.

-Loading of creatine is seen to have results like the improvements of training intensity and recovery from the anaerobic sports.
+Loading of creatine is seen to have results like improvements in training intensity and recovery from anaerobic sports.
 This is done by loading up the reserves of creatine phosphate the muscles have.
-We see the most benefits occur in the types of activity that are quick and powerful.
+We see the most benefits occur in the quick and powerful activity types.

-Some of the benefits overall for the use of creatine are:
+Some of the benefits overall of the use of creatine are:

-- Increases made in the lean tissue and the size of tissues along with resistance training programs.
+- Increases in the lean tissue and the size of tissues and resistance training programs.

 - Improvements made in strength and performance in repetitive bouts of quick high intensity activities.

-- One option used for loading the creatine in the body is to take 15 – 20 grams every day for one week.
+- One option for loading the creatine in the body is to take 15 – 20 grams daily for one week.

-- Another option sees the use of 3 – 5 grams per use for at least 4 weeks.
+- Another option is the use of 3 – 5 grams per use for at least 4 weeks.

-- For maintenance in general we see the use of 2 – 5 grams every day.
+- For maintenance, in general, we see 2 – 5 grams every day.

 Gamma Oryzanol and Ferulic Acid

-This is a substance we find in rice bran oil and it is shown to promote many metabolic effects like the release of endorphins, the action of antioxidants and lipotropic effects, the reduction of stress, stimulation of growth hormone, growth and recovery.
+This is a substance we find in rice bran oil.
+It is shown to promote many metabolic effects like the release of endorphins, the action of antioxidants and lipotropic effects, the reduction of stress, stimulation of growth hormone, growth, and recovery.

 We see the use of 200 mg of Ferulic acid each day and/or 300 – 900 mg of gamma oryzanol every day.

-Some studies have shown rather significant gains made in strength, specifically so in the one rep max bench tests, as it is often researched.
+Some studies have shown rather significant gains in strength, specifically in the one rep max bench tests, as it is often researched.

-Many types of ginseng have been used for thousands of years for the promotion of optimal health and better energy levels.
+Many types of ginseng have been used for thousands of years to promote optimal health and better energy levels.

 Some of the benefits coming from ginseng are:

-- Improvements in performance physically as well as uptake of oxygen and post exercise recovery.
+- Performance improvements physically as well as uptake of oxygen and post exercise recovery.